JohnPaulHarold/crt/README.md

 Checks types across the entire monorepo using TypeScript project references.
 Note: types are currently expressed as JSDoc types.

+`npm run docs:generate`

+Generates the API documentation for the `crt` library using TypeDoc, outputting to the `docs/` directory.

+`npm run docs:view`

+Generates the API documentation and then opens it in your default web browser.

 `npm run lint:js`

 Runs ESLint on all packages.